About Network Policy Monitoring

 Before you can use this advanced feature, you must enable it.
 Follow these steps:

 Access the command line of the GroundWork server where you are running the Network Discovery (NeDi) container.
-Go to the
+Go to the gw8 directory:

 Un-comment the line that controls the policy module as shown here:

 - You can then see the Policy option appear in the user interface under Configuration > Network Discovery > System > Policy.

 Defining a Policy

 To define a policy to monitor, you first must determine what type of policy you are interested in.
 Policies are extremely flexible and powerful, so we will describe them a little here.
 Further details are available in the context-sensitive help in the Network Discovery section.
 See the life ring icon far fa-life-ring on the menu bar to access it.